Life insurance is an interesting topic.

 If anyone is dependent on your income to maintain their quality of life for the foreseeable future, you should have a life insurance policy.

-A dependent could include a spouse, children, elderly parent, a relative with special needs, etc. It doesn’t really matter, as long as that person/people are dependent on your income.
+A dependent could include a spouse, children, elderly parent, a relative with special needs, etc. It doesn’t really matter, as long as that person/people are dependent on your income and you want them to be a beneficiary.

 Life Insurance and Debts